A classification of postcritically finite Newton maps: Newton maps from abstract extended Newton graphs

-\begin{proof} Let $\lambda$ be an edge in $\Delta$ so that $\lambda\cdot\Pi\neq 0$.
+\begin{proof} Suppose first that there exists an edge $\lambda$ in $\Delta$ so that $\lambda\cdot\Pi\neq 0$.
 Since $\{\lambda\}$ itself forms an irreducible arc system, the second case of Theorem \ref{Thm_ArcsInterOb} implies that $\Pi$ intersects no other preimage of $\lambda$ except for $\lambda$ itself.

 If on the other hand, $\lambda\cdot\Pi = 0$, the first case of Theorem \ref{Thm_ArcsInterOb} implies that no preimage of $\lambda$ intersects $\Pi$.
-Since every edge in $\Gamma$ is a preimage of an edge in $\Delta$, and every type $R$ edge is composed of preimages of $\Delta$, the conclusion follows. \end{proof}
+Since every edge in $\Gamma$ is a lift of an edge in $\Delta$, the conclusion follows. \end{proof}

 The proof of the theorem is now completed by showing that whether or not $\Pi$ has intersection with $\Delta$ in minimal position, a contradiction results.